 Employment outcomes from SE, CE, and Computer Science (CS) are broadly similar.
 What you get out of a university education depends less on your specific courses and more on what you put into your courses, your interaction with peers, and your work experience.
-However, the programmes do differ.
-To help you choose which programme is the best fit for you, here are some of my personal observations about culture and courses.
+However, the programs do differ.
+To help you choose which program is the best fit for you, here are some of my personal observations about culture and courses.

 Courses: Software Engineering is offered jointly by the Department of Electrical and Computer Engineering (ECE) and the Cheriton School of Computer Science (CS).
 SE students take many core ECE courses.
-Software Engineering and Computer Engineering start to diverge after first year: while there is substantial overlap in topics1, SE students are taught CS material in greater depth---instructors assume that SE students possess a CS background.
+Software Engineering and Computer Engineering start to diverge after first year: while there is substantial overlap in topics1, SE students are taught CS material in greater depth—instructors assume that SE students possess a CS background.
 On the other hand, Computer Engineering is broader.
 CE students learn about signals and communications; embedded systems (which interact with the real world through sensors and actuators); and substantially more about circuits and analog and digital hardware systems than SE students.